A CBD-Inspired Yoga Routine

 Yoga is a Sanskrit word that means to “unite” or “to be made whole.”
 Like cannabis, it can be used to liberate the mind from worry and fear.
 Yoga is the ultimate liberation, allowing us to unite with the limitless potential we all contain.

-Yoga is a practice that invites us to center our energy through pranayama (breathwork) and asana (postures) that is wildly beneficial for body, mind and soul.
+Yoga is a practice that invites us to center our energy through pranayama (breathwork) and asana (postures) and is wildly beneficial for body, mind and soul.
 It promotes relaxation while building strength and offers inspiration to live more mindfully in our everyday lives.

 Why CBD and Yoga Make the Perfect Pair

 There’s a reason yoga has become so popular in Western society over the past couple of decades.
 It’s amazing for reducing stress, anxiety and depression — things far too many people experience on a day-to-day basis in our modern, fast-paced society.
-Sounds a lot like CBD, right?

 What happens when you combine yoga and CBD together?